Research groups

 Specialist Science Education Department Our vibrant community of around 30 academic staff engage in a broad range of innovative and evidence-based scholarship practice that underpins provision of a diverse portfolio of outstanding education programmes attractive to a global audience.

-St Gemma's Academic Unit of Palliative Care St Gemma's Academic Unit of Palliative Care aims to improve care of those nearing the end of life through integrated research, teaching and clinical practice.
+St Gemma's Academic Unit of Palliative Care St Gemma's Academic Unit of Palliative Care aims to improve the care of those nearing the end of life through integrated research, teaching and clinical practice.
 The integration of academic and clinical practice is strengthened by its location on two sites: the University of Leeds and St Gemma's Hospice.

 Stroke Rehabilitation A part of the Academic Unit for Ageing and Stroke Research, the stroke rehabilitation groups is a world-leading centre for stroke research.